fugapediajs/fugapedia.js/README.md

   <a href="https://www.npmjs.com/package/fugapedia.js"><img src="https://img.shields.io/npm/dt/fugapedia.js?color=FF6E1B&maxAge=3600" alt="npm downloads" /></a>
 </p>

-Node.js module to easily interact with Fugapedia API
+Node.js module to easily interact with the Fugapedia API

-[Fugapedia](https://fugapedia.xyz) supports only the Russian language, so that all information below will be in Russian.
+The [Fugapedia](https://fugapedia.xyz) supports only the Russian language, so that all information below will be in Russian.

 ## Установка
 ### npm